Great Comet of 1577: Contemporary references

-The comet was mentioned in the 17th century Vietnamese chronicle Đại Việt sử ký toàn thư, Book 17, part 1: "In November 1577 (lunar calendar), comet appears, pointing at the southeastern sky, its luminous tail is as long as 40 zhàng with rose and purple tint, everyone was frightened.
+The comet was mentioned in the 17th century Vietnamese chronicle Đại Việt sử ký toàn thư, Book 17, part 1:

-On first date of December, the comet disappears".
 Due to this observation, King Lê Thế Tông changed his era name to Quang Hưng (光興) meaning bright and rising in the next year, 1578.

 The comet was also recorded by Chinese historians in History of Ming, Book 27, Treatises, Astronomy part 3.

-This comet was mentioned in the book entitled Sêfer Chazionot – The Book Of Visions by Rabbi Hayyim ben Joseph Vital: "1577.
-Rosh Hodesh Kislev (November 11), after sunrise, a large star with a long tail, pointing upward, was seen in the southwestern part of the sky.
-Part of the tail was also pointing eastward.
-It lingered there for three hours.
-Then it sank in the west behind the hills of Safed.
-This continued for more than fifty nights.
-On the fifteenth of Kislev, I went to live in Jerusalem".
+This comet was mentioned in the book entitled Sêfer Chazionot – The Book Of Visions by Rabbi Hayyim ben Joseph Vital:

-In Ireland, the Great Comet was observed, and an account of its passing was later inserted in the Annals of the Four Masters: "A wonderful star appeared in the south-east in the first month of winter: it had a curved bow-like tail, resembling bright lightning, the brilliancy of which illuminated the earth around, and the firmament above.
-This star was seen in every part of the west of Europe, and it was wondered at by all universally."
+In Ireland, the Great Comet was observed, and an account of its passing was later inserted in the Annals of the Four Masters:

 Henry Howard, Earl of Northampton, in his polemic A defensative against the poyson of supposed prophesies (1583, [sig.
 V iv]) described as an eyewitness the way Elizabeth I responded to the comet: